WIND MITIGATION INSPECTIONS

 How Does a Wind Mitigation Inspection Save You Money on Homeowners Insurance?

 A wind mitigation inspection is the only inspection that can significantly reduce the cost of your insurance premiums.
 Wind mitigation savings are very substantial in Florida because the state actually requires insurance companies to offer these discounts.
-A wind mitigation inspection is a type of home inspection costing around $100.00.
 The inspection verifies the construction details of a structure that can withstand wind damage.
 The better constructed a dwelling, the more offered insurance discounts a homeowner may qualify for.
 Once the inspection is completed and submitted to your insurance provider, it can result in discounts to help save you significant monies owed.
 Many homes and commercial residential properties have one or more construction features that would qualify the structure for windstorm insurance premium discounts.
 Certain construction features can drastically reduce the damage tropical force winds can cause.
 The stronger a dwelling is constructed, the less damage incurred and the lower the premiums may be.
 Wind mitigation inspections are therefore used to determine if the structure contains these features that can reduce severe damage caused by storms producing high winds.
 By verifying that the construction details are present, the report is used to qualify for insurance discounts.
 Florida insurance premium discounts, for certain favorable wind mitigation features, have been mandated by State law and produce significant savings of up to 45% off the original policy's premium.

 What to Expect from a Gray Wind Mitigation Inspection?